Lactobacillus crispatus

+Lactobacillus crispatus is an aerotolerant, gram-positive, catalase-negative, non-spore forming, rod shaped, lactic acid producing bacteria.
+It is host adapted and commonly found in the vagina and in the vertebrate gastrointestinal tract and is thought to be beneficial to health.

-Lactobacillus crispatus is a common, rod-shaped species of genus Lactobacillus and is a hydrogen peroxide (H2O2) producing beneficial microbiota species located in both the vagina, through vaginal discharge, and the vertebrate gastrointestinal tract.
-The strain CTV-05 is used as a probiotic that can be used by premenopausal and postmenopausal women that experience recurrent urinary tract infections.
-It is being evaluated specifically for the prevention and treatment of bacterial vaginosis, which is characterized by the absence of Lactobacillus flora necessary to protect the host from infection.
+Some strains are commercially available as a probiotic that can be used by women to maintain a healthy vaginal microbiota.
+Another strain, CTV-05 is being evaluated specifically for the prevention and treatment of bacterial vaginosis, which is characterized by overgrowth of other bacteria, potentially as a result of the absence of Lactobacillus flora that can serve to protect the host from infection.

 History

 The species name derives from Latin crispatus, meaning "curled", referring to the shape of the bacteria.
 L. crispatus was first isolated in 1953 by Brygoo and Aladame, who proposed it as a new species of the genus Eubacterium.
 In the 1970s the type strain VPI 3199 (ATCC 33820) of L. crispatus (at the time still designated "Eubacterium crispatum") was deposited in the collection of the Anaerobe Laboratory, Virginia Polytechnic Institute and State University (VPI), where it was identified as a Lactobacillus and characterized by Moore and Holdeman.

 Addressing the problem of genetic heterogeneity among a vast number of strains identified as L. acidophilus based on phenotypic similarity, Johnson et al. performed DNA homology experiments on 89 previously proposed L. acidophilus strains and delineated six distinct homology groups.
 Only the strains pertaining to DNA homology group A1 were still designated L. acidophilus.
 Strains in the homology groups A2, A3, A4, B1 and B2 were proposed to be distinct species and later reclassified as L. crispatus, L. amylovorus, L. gallinarum, L. gasseri and L. johnsonii respectively.
 In the case of L. crispatus this happened in 1983 as Cato and her coworkers recharacterized strain VPI 3199 and discovered 100% DNA homology with VPI 7635 (ATCC 33197), the type strain of "L. acidophilus" group A2.

 Taxonomy

 It is a species in the phylum Bacillota, in the class Bacilli, in the order Lactobacillales, in the family Lactobacillaceae and the genus Lactobacillus.
-It is one of 122 other species identified within the genus.
+Previously, it is one of over 200 other species identified within the genus, though the majority were reassigned to new genera in 2020.

+Lactobacillus crispatus remains within the Lactobacillus genus after the 2020 reclassification because its strain- and species-level traits align within the core Lactobacillus lineage and its ecological niche, rather than with the newly defined non-Lactobacillus genera.
+Key factors include that it shares signature genes associated with mucosal adhesion and colonization as well as metabolic and bacteriocin profiles typical of Lactobacillus species like lactic acid production and antimicrobial activity.
+Additionally, it is host-adapted (with hosts including vertebrate gastrointestinal tracts and human vaginas) and its conserved core-genome groups closely with the Lactobacillus clade.